lintnet/lintnet.github.io/docs/test-rule.md

   name: 'Test case name',
   // test data
   // ...
+  param: {
     // config is configuration passed to the lint file
     // config is optional.
     config: {},
+  },
   result: [
     // expected return value of the lint file
   ],